luc-hens/luc-hens.github.io/index.md

 ### Teaching &amp; Research
 Until my retirement I was a professor of economics at the Vrije Universiteit Brussel.
 For a list of publications see my [Open Researcher and Contributor ID  (ORCID) page](https://orcid.org/0000-0003-4881-9317).
 I taught a range of courses in economics and statistics.
 Most recently (links to 2024&ndash;2025 course syllabi): [Economics for Business](economics_for_business_syllabus_2024_2025.pdf) &mdash; [Introduction to Macroeconomics](introduction_to_macroeconomics_syllabus_2024_2025.pdf) &mdash; [Statistics for Business and Economics I](statistics_i_syllabus_2024_2025.pdf) &mdash; [Inleiding tot de Macro-economie](inleiding_tot_de_macro_economie_studiewijzer_2024_2025.pdf) &mdash; [Statistiek I voor de Bedrijfseconomische Wetenschappen](statistiek_i_studiewijzer_2024_2025.pdf).
 Related stuff:
  * Python code (in a Jupyter notebook) for introductory statistics: [view notebook](https://nbviewer.org/github/luc-hens/luc-hens.github.io/blob/main/statistics_i_using_python.ipynb#)  &mdash;&mdash; [download notebook](statistics_i_using_python.ipynb)
+ * Using WolframAlpha as a statistical calculator: [link](statistics-in-wolfram-alpha.html).
  * Research guide for students writing a research proposal, a term paper, or a master's thesis ([link](guide.html))
  * Recommendation letters: If you want me to write a letter of recommendation read [this](recommendation.html) first